-The pose is determined.
-The model, Tony, is placed as the artist would have gravity effect his body.
+The model is placed as the artist would have gravity effect his body.
 A vertical sculpture requires a vertical pose.
-The selection of the model and pose is arguably the most creative and artistic part of the process.
+The model selection and pose are the most creative and artistic part of the process.

-Ordinary eyebrow pencil serves as a guide for the artist in determining where the mold starts and stops.
+Eyebrow pencil serves as a guide for the artist to determine where the mold starts and stops.
 These lines happen to transfer onto the alginate!

 Cold water is sprayed on the model.
-It a) puts him on alert that the process is about to begin, b) lowers the skin’s surface temperature, slowing gel time, and c) minimizes the formation of bubbles between the alginate and the skin.
+It lowers the skin’s surface temperature, slowing gel time, and minimizes the formation of bubbles between the alginate and the skin.

 Alginate is applied directly to the model, who remains focused on his pose.